kubeedge/kubeedge/README.md

 #### Edge Computing

 With business logic running at the Edge, much larger volumes of data can be secured & processed locally where the data is produced.
-Edge nodes can run autonomously that it reduces the network bandwidth requirements and consumptions between Edge and Cloud.
-Data processed at Edge, the responsiveness is increased dramatically and data privacy is protected.
+Edge nodes can run autonomously which effectively reduces the network bandwidth requirements and consumptions between Edge and Cloud.
+With data processed at the Edge, the responsiveness is increased dramatically and data privacy is protected.

 #### Simplified development

-Developers can write regular http or mqtt based applications, containerize these, and run them anywhere - either at the Edge or in the Cloud - whichever is more appropriate.
+Developers can write regular http or mqtt based applications, containerize them, and run them anywhere - either at the Edge or in the Cloud - whichever is more appropriate.

 #### Kubernetes-native support